 II.
 Retirement satisfaction and market dependence

 The drawbacks take the form of poor market returns (market risk), outliving savings (longevity risk), and ordering of investment returns (sequence of returns risk).
 Poor market returns reduce portfolio values, decrease the ability to maintain a desired standard of living, and shorten the lifespan of assets available to last through retirement.
-Amplifying these risks are distributions taken early in retirement during a down market, can deplete wealth rapidly, and leave a much smaller remainder of the portfolio to benefit from any subsequent market recovery.
+Amplifying these risks are distributions taken early in retirement during a down market, which can deplete wealth rapidly and leave a much smaller remainder of the portfolio to benefit from any subsequent market recovery.
 These risks underscore the perils of a market-dependent retirement funding strategy and have many retirees searching for ways to increase security and boost satisfaction.

 III.
 Legal and tax issues that can derail your retirement

 Unfortunately, legal and tax issues don’t stop at retirement.
 In most cases, they take on more importance.
 And if not properly handled, they can undermine the most secure retirements.
 In retirement, legal concerns around estate planning move front and center.
 From a tax standpoint, there are a slew of considerations, from creating tax-optimized distributions to subjecting other assets to additional tax and benefit costs.
 Knowing more about these issues can help prepare you for what you can face later in retirement.
 Here are a few legal and tax issues that can disrupt your retirement.

 failing to satisfy the required minimum distribution rules from qualified plans and IRAs can result in a 50 percent excise tax